LazySheeeeep/NTU-WorkStation-Facilitator/README.md

 - Every env created by this conda would completely separate from old home `$ORIGIN`, meaning, no space in old home `$ORIGIN` would be hogged by any thing from python packages.
 Even if you run python files under `$ORIGIN`.
 - Conda env list would be showed up every time you login, helping you to know about current ws as soon as you login.

-## `.bashrc` For Better TMUX Experience
+## For Better TMUX Experience
-Every time you use `tmux`, it would automatically source `$HOME/.bashrc` (if you don't have any tmux dotfile/config files).
-In it, `.profile` would be sourced to reduce error and keep the envionment variables.
+Every time you use `tmux`, it would automatically source `$HOME/.profile` (if you don't have any tmux dotfile/config files).
+And it was already copied when you login.

 ## Customization
-- You can easily customize your personal settings in `.shrc` in lieu of mine.
+- You can easily customize your personal settings in `.shrc` and `.profile` in lieu of mine.